adambiltcliffe/codex/roadmap.md

 ## Engine features to support missing cards

 Various ways that things can trigger when they damage/kill things:
 .
+Gunpoint Taxman (Red/Anarchy)
+. . triggerOnDamageEntity with isLethal==true (now done)
+.
 Captain Zane (Red/Anarchy)
-. . triggerOnKillEntity
+. . triggerOnDamageEntity with isLethal==true
 .
-Gunpoint Taxman (Red/Anarchy)
-. . triggerOnKillEntity
-.
 Firehouse (Red/Fire)
-. . (some sort of way to work out if our damage killed the target) . . maybe triggerOnDealDamage with a killedTarget parameter?
+. . triggerOnDamageEntity with isLethal==true
 .
 Shadow Blade (Black/Demonology)
-. . (some sort of way to work out if the target died, but could be because it was an illusion)
 . .
-Could be in a second step of the ability resolution?
+Check in a second step of the ability resolution if the target died, to account for illusions etc. as well .
-.
 Cursed Crow (Black/Disease)
-. . triggerOnDealDamage
+. . triggerOnDamageEntity
 .
 Molting Firebird (Red/Fire)
-. . triggerOnDealDamage
+. . triggerOnDamageEntity
 .
 Might of Leaf and Claw
 . . some different thing that also triggers when something else dealt damage